 I sat in the corner of the Sheriff’s office and pulled the blanket they’d given me tight.
 Everything leading up to that point circled in my head.
 One moment I was at gunpoint, and the next I landed in a ditch.
 Between them were several hours and twenty miles into the next county.
 Nobody could explain why.

 Tears pricked as I curled into my lap.
 Every part ached for the familiar; my own bed, and my family.
-Whatever that strange light it ripped them away, and cast me into the unknown.
-Something greater than myself looked past where I stood, and blew the world into frightening proportion.
+Whatever that strange light it ripped them away and cast me into the unknown.
+Something greater than myself looked past where I stood.
+It blew the world into frightening proportion.

 “This is Dr. Fox,” Dad said.
 “She’s a… well, she’s a lot of things.
 She oversees health concerns at InfiniTech.”

 “Don’t be alarmed,” she said.
 Her voice was husky and melodic.
 “What you experienced was traumatic to say the least.
 I’m here to see to your recovery.
 Whatever you need, please ask.”

 My father nodded that things were okay.
 Both parents were tired, but Dad moreso.
 That was natural.
 He watched his only child stolen away by a man with a gun.
 His day was as bad as mine.